-Control and Animal Behavior.
-The handler of the service animal must assume full responsibility and always demonstrate full control of the animal.
+The handler of the service or support animal must assume full responsibility and demonstrate full control of the animal at all times.
 The handler must maintain control of the animal through voice, signal, or other effective controls.
-If the animal is not under control or poses a risk to the health and/or safety of others, the handler may be asked to remove the animal.
+If the animal is not under the control or poses a risk to the health and/or safety of others, the handler may be asked to remove the animal.

 Service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal's work or the handler's disability prevents using these devices.
-To the extent possible, the service animal should be unobtrusive to other students and the learning environment.
-The student must ensure that the animal does not: